Icinga/icingaweb2/doc/security.md

 separately when referring to a bigger group of users at once.
 For this reasons, it is possible to group users in groups.

-Like with users, groups are identified solely by their unique group name, and provided by different kind of backend called "group backends".
-This means, that how groups are defined depends entirely on the used group backend.
+Like with users, groups are identified solely by their **name**, and provided by backends called **group backends**.
+Like with users, it depends entirely on the used backend how groups are created and managed.
 For extended information on setting up group backends, please read the chapter [authentication](authentication.md#authentication).

 TODO: example